- 5 Days

 Stay: Marriott Marquis, New York

-Free Time, Radio City Rockettes Christmas Spectacular
+9/11 Memorial and Museum, Radio City Rockettes Christmas Spectacular

 This evening you will attend the Radio City Christmas Spectacular.
 It is one of New York City’s oldest Christmas traditions.
 Enjoy the “Parade of the Wooden Soldiers” and “The Living Nativity” that have been part of the show since the very beginning.